Higher lead generation on campaign microsites

 Capp is eager to do more with those integrations.
 “We’re connecting anonymous activity with known customer data through digital IDs.
 By passing that data through Audience Manager, Target, and Campaign, we can do extremely targeted marketing, retargeting, and nurture streams,” he says.
 “Going forward, this is the part that really excites me.”

 That central view of customer data across channels, enabled by Analytics and Audience Manager with rich anonymous insights, complemented by rich PII intent data in Campaign, provides Capp and his team important insights into what visitors are looking for – and what problems they want to solve.
 An international student, for example, needs very different information than a corporate customer.
 With such diverse audiences, pinpointing those differences is a key capability for the university as it looks to personalise digital experiences.

 Today, there are as many as 20 authors publishing and managing their own content through Experience Manager Sites.
 Capp’s team controls access permissions, so users see only the content they control.
 To start, most users are in the marketing department, but other teams are coming on board.

 “We rolled out Adobe Experience Manager Sites to our first non-marketing authors on the news team,” says Capp.
 “Using the templates we built, their publishing cycle has gone from two hours to instantaneous.
 For them, this is an absolute game-changer.”

-It’s a promising start as Capp works with Isobar to roll out the solution to other departments, such as faculty groups and the university’s research centres.
-With control over their own content under the Swinburne domain, departments can speak to their audiences directly - no longer waiting for marketing and IT to publish updates.
+It’s a promising start as Capp works with Isobar to roll out the solution to other departments, such as faculty groups and the university’s research centers.
+With control over their own content under the Swinburne domain, departments can speak to their audiences directly – no longer waiting for marketing and IT to publish updates.